anggihanafiah-ops/Multimodal-Sentiment-Analysis/README.md

 ## What is inside this repo?

 - Jupyter notebooks for Multimodal Sentiment Analysis baseline analysis
 - Supporting materials to enable reproducibility and further extension of the analysis
+- Text transcriptions both models

 ---